kr-colab/disperseNN2/docs/source/usage.rst

 		       --pairs_estimate 45 \
 		       > temp_wd/output_dir/training_history.txt

-- ``train``: tells ``disperseNN2`` to train a neural network
+- ``--train``: tells ``disperseNN2`` to train a neural network
-- ``preprocessed``: tells ``disperseNN2`` to use already-preprocessed data, which it looks for in the output directory.
+- ``--preprocessed``: tells ``disperseNN2`` to use already-preprocessed data, which it looks for in the ``--out`` directory.
-- ``max_epochs``: maximum number of epochs to train for.
+- ``--max_epochs``: maximum number of epochs to train for.
-- ``validation_split``: the proportion of training data held out for validation between batches for hyperparameter tuning.
+- ``--validation_split``: the proportion of training data held out for validation between batches for hyperparameter tuning.
-- ``batch_size``: for the data generator.
+- ``--batch_size``: for the data generator.
 We find that batch_size=40 works well if the training set is larger.
-- ``threads``: number of threads to use with the multiprocessor
+- ``--threads``: number of threads to use with the multiprocessor.
-- ``learning_rate``: learning rate to use during training.
+- ``--learning_rate``: learning rate to use during training.
 It's scheduled to decrease by 2x every 10 epochs with no decrease in validation loss.
-- ``pairs``: the total number of pairs to include in the analysis
+- ``--pairs``: the total number of pairs to include in the analysis
-- ``pairs_encode``: the number of pairs to include in the gradient in the encoder portion of the neural network.
+- ``--pairs_encode``: the number of pairs to include in the gradient in the encoder portion of the neural network.
-- ``pairs_estimate``: the number of pairs to include in the estimator portion of the neural network.
+- ``--pairs_estimate``: the number of pairs to include in the estimator portion of the neural network.

-This command will print the training progress to stdout.
+This command will print the training progress to stdout, which was redirected to ``temp_wd/output_dir/training_history.txt`` in this example.
-The model weights are saved to ``temp_wd/output_dir/pwConv___.hdf5``.
+The model weights are saved to ``temp_wd/output_dir/pwConv_12345_model.hdf5``.
 In practice, you will need a training set of maybe 50,000, and you will likely want to train for longer than 10 epochs.
+For reading preprocessed training data we recommend trying between 1 and 10 threads.